Todd Tubutis selected as CCP director

 03/30/23

-Peter Torpey is the director of the Live and Immersive Arts program, which includes a new interdisciplinary degree in the College of Fine Arts.
-The program is
+Meet Peter Torpey, the director of the Live and Immersive Arts program, a collaboration among the schools within the College of Fine Arts.
+The program, that

 Read More